KahWee - Web Development, AI Tools & Tech Trends

 Phase 4: Refactoring File Operations

-The most impactful changes came from converting Node's fs operations to Bun's native File API.
+The biggest payoff came from converting Node's fs operations to Bun's native File API.

-I used Claude Code extensively to help with this migration, asking it to identify file system operations that could be replaced with Bun's native APIs.
-The most effective approach was:
+Claude Code identified file system operations that could use Bun's native APIs.
+The approach:

-1. Having Claude identify patterns like fs.readFile and fs.pathExists across the codebase
+1. Scan for patterns like fs.readFile and fs.pathExists across the codebase

-2. Creating a migration plan for each file based on usage patterns
+2. Build a migration plan for each file based on usage patterns

-3. Asking for side-by-side rewrites with explanations of the Bun-specific benefits
+3. Generate side-by-side rewrites with explanations of Bun-specific benefits

-Claude was particularly helpful for understanding the Bun-specific implementation details and suggesting optimizations I wouldn't have considered, like using arrayBuffer() for binary file operations.
+Claude suggested optimizations I wouldn't have considered, like using arrayBuffer() for binary file operations.

-Ecosystem maturity: Not all Node packages are fully compatible with Bun yet
+Ecosystem maturity: Not all Node packages work with Bun yet.

-Native extensions: Some C/C++ native extensions might not work with Bun out of the box
+Native extensions: Some C/C++ extensions don't work with Bun out of the box.

-Despite these challenges, the benefits have far outweighed the drawbacks for my use case.
+The benefits outweighed these drawbacks for my use case.

 Operation Node.js Bun Improvement